 (Source: Joomla LMS)

-This community of Joomla users is located in the USA.
-This is evident by having the highest visitor demographics of 9.7%.
+This community of Joomla users is located in the USA and makes up for 9.7% of the user base.

 Additional Joomla Facts